 My unique character makeup of fitting into various communities confuses those in these societies.

 They do not know whether they should hate me or embrace me because their own preconceived notions and bigotries are too strong.
-Despite the daily struggle born from external prejudices coupled with us being unfathomable intersectional people, we still outchea trying to make a change for ALL OF US.
+Despite the daily struggle born from external prejudices coupled with us being unfathomable intersectional people, we are still trying to make a change for ALL OF US.

-As someone who stands in solidarity with her Black brothers and sisters in the west, more exclusively with the United States, in this fight for equality and fight for justice, I live by this slogan.
+As someone who stands in solidarity with her Black brothers and sisters in the west, more exclusively with the United States, in this fight for equality and justice, I live by this slogan.